fsargent/approval-vote/README.md

 ## About

 Approval.Vote provides detailed reports and visualizations for Approval Voting elections, where voters can select multiple candidates and the candidate with the most votes wins.
+The site features:

+- **Vote Count Visualizations**: Bar charts showing candidate support
+- **Co-Approval Analysis**: Matrix showing how often voters approved candidate pairs together
+- **Voting Pattern Analysis**: Distribution of how many candidates voters approved
+- **Cast Vote Record Processing**: Tools to parse and analyze raw ballot data

 The site is built with SvelteKit and hosted on GitHub Pages.

 ## Development